AS400JPLPC/zig-helix/README.md

 *   2023-09-27 last update small adjustment menu and copyZig and lastFileZig
     process No change of directory everything is done by parameter
 *   2023-09-28 add endscript : no activate default
+*   2023-10-03 update langage.toml
+    There is very little action on the settings already in place, so let it be and opt for the minimum authorized (less inconsistency with Hélix)